 Leave of Absence

-- periods of absence of three months or more, but totalling less than 15 months, must be approved by the Director of Graduate School, in writing using the following Leave of Absence Request Form - 3-15 months.
+- periods of absence of up to 15 months must be approved by the Deputy Director of Graduate School, in writing using the following Leave of Absence Request Form.

 - periods of absence totalling more than 15 months must be approved by the College Postgraduate Studies Committee.